Personal Finance - Home Loans / Housing Loans

 The interest rate applicable on Housing loans is linked to the Prime Lending Rate (PLR) /Advance Rate of the financing bank.

 Banks offer the option of choosing fixed and floating rates of interest on housing loans.
 Under fixed rate option the interest rate remains same during currency of the loan and under floating rate option the interest rate will up or down with the financing bank's Prime Lending Rate (PLR) /Advance Rate.
-Banks also offer the option of combining fixed and floating rate options by allowing you to opt for fixed rate for a few years and floating rate thereafter.
+Banks also offer the option of combing fixed and floating rate options by allowing you to opt for fixed rate for a few years and floating rate thereafter.

 Some banks charge interest on daily reducing balance basis and some banks charge interest on monthly reducing balance basis.